3. Statement of compliance and Material Accounting Policies

 3.1 Statement of Compliance

-These financial statements, excepting as stated in note no. 49, have been prepared in accordance with Indian Accounting Standards (referred to as "Ind AS”) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended) read with Section 133 of the Companies Act, 2013 ("the Act”).
-The Company has complied with Ind AS issued, notified and made effective till the date of authorisation of the financial statements.
+As stated in note no. 49, balances under various heads which otherwise would have been measured and disclosed as per the requirement of relevant Indian Accounting Standards due to the reasons stated therein have been continued to be so carried forward pending finalisation of the matter and determination of the amount as claim of the company in this respect.
+Other than this, these financial statements have been prepared in accordance with Indian Accounting Standards (referred to as "Ind AS”) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended) read with Section 133 of the Companies Act, 2013 ("the Act”) and the Company has complied with Ind AS issued, notified and made effective till the date of authorisation of the financial statements.

 Accounting Policies have been consistently applied except where a newly issued Indian Accounting Standard is initially adopted or a revision to an existing Indian Accounting Standard requires a change in the accounting policy hitherto in use.